goupaz/goupaz.com/blog/content/posts/post01/things_we_should_value_in_a_company.md

       credits: "Sako M"
 ---

+# Things we should value in a company
+One of frequent questions we get from people reaching for guidance or mentorship is related to figuring out what are things they should look for when starting their journey, hope this blog helps a bit.

 {{< img name="whatuwant" size="small" >}}

 **Mission** - what is company about, what is dream, or north star of people coming together.
 What kind of impact is going to have.How it is going to help you in your lifelong journey, and in the short term, for your next thing to do.